pyne/pyne/docs/source/usersguide/enrichment.rst

     factor between the jth and kth key components for a sample uranium cascade.*
     :download:`[ipython notebook] <mstar_vs_flowrate.ipynb>`

-It is easy to see how the flow rate is minimzed near the center of this bucket-shape in Figure 1.
+It is easy to see how the flow rate is minimized near the center of this bucket-shape in Figure 1.
 Finding this minimum point is what the :func:`multicomponent` function does.
 This optimization is the main function of the enrichment module.

 --------------
 Example of Use
 --------------
-The fundemental data structure of enrichment is the :class:`Cascade`.
+The fundamental data structure of enrichment is the :class:`Cascade`.
 Cascades are containers for attributes which define a technology-agnostic cascade.
 You may set up a cascade either by passing keyword arguments into the constructor or as attributes on the instance: